folio-org/docs/content/en/docs/Getting started/Installation/singleserverfreshinstall.md

 Now, actually deploy and enable the backend modules.

-Note: Edit the following to  "loadSample%3Dtrue" instead if you want to load some reference data (this will populate your inventory with sample data, which might be unwanted if you want to later migrate your own inventory data):
+Note: Edit the following to  "loadSample%3Dtrue" instead if you want to load some sample data (this will populate your inventory with sample data, which might be unwanted if you want to later migrate your own inventory data):
 ```
 curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @$HOME/platform-complete/okapi-install.json http://localhost:9130/_/proxy/tenants/diku/install?deploy=true\&preRelease=false\&tenantParameters=loadReference%3Dtrue%2CloadSample%3Dfalse
 ```